 Borrowing from my car analogy, we can then say the technical component here is software.

 You are classified as a technical writer if your written content requires some level of technical knowledge to create or understand.

 In this post, we will primarily discuss how to become a software technical writer.

 Who should consider a career in technical writing?

 Maybe you just stumbled on this blog post or you have been searching around to see if technical writing is a good career choice.
-Here are some reasons or conditions that if you find yourself in you might want to consider a career in technical writing.
+Here are some reasons or conditions that might sway you in either direction.

 Wanting to make more money as a writer

-There are different types of writing out there, UX writing, content writing, copywriting, etc. Unless you are an established writer, the compensation for most writing jobs is based on word count or command a salary that is ok but not too high.
+There are different types of writing out there, UX writing, content writing, copywriting, etc. Unless you are an established writer, the compensation for most writing jobs especially freelance positions are based on word count.
 This makes it very difficult for most writers to make more without having to work extra hours.
 This is not the case for technical writing.
 Given the fact that you need a combination of some technical and writing skills, tech writers are highly sorted after and the compensation comes close to what most software engineers earn.
-Even in the world of freelance, you can secure writing gigs that pay 100s of dollars per piece without the stress of having to churn out a certain word count.
+Even in the world of freelance, you can secure writing gigs that pay 100s of dollars per piece without the stress of having to write a certain amount of words.